Trump, after reported subpoena, defends keeping classified folders | Law-Order

 - United States

 Former Vice President Mike Pence and President Joe Biden have also reported finding classified documents in their possession but have voluntarily allowed FBI searches for any remaining material that should have been given to the National Archives.
 Biden's documents date to his time as former President Barack Obama's vice president.
-Trump resisted efforts to have documents in his possession returned, and the FBI in August conducted a court-approved search of Trump's Florida property.
+Trump resisted efforts to have documents in his possession returned, and the FBI in August conducted a court-approved search of Trump's Florida resort.
+A federal judge later directed Trump's attorneys to look for any other classified material still in his possession, a task given to an outside firm, according to the Washington Post.

+The U.S. Department of Justice had asked a federal judge to hold Trump's office in contempt of court for not fully complying with their initial subpoena last year to return all classified materials, the Post and ABC have reported.
 U.S. Special Counsel Jack Smith is investigating whether Trump or his associates obstructed the Justice Department's probe into his retention of thousands of government records, about 300 of which were marked classified.
-Trump said folders found at his Florida estate "were merely inexpensive and very common folders with ...
-'Presidential Reading,' 'Confidential,' 'Classified,' or other words stamped on the front cover" but were empty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)